 was a mouthful!

 A bbq cooker can range from, well, the kitchen range, to a custom made, trailer mounted wood burning pit smoker.
 A crock pot or a dutch oven.
-Even that weird looking, rust covered, post mounted charcoal barbecuer at the park is a bbq cooker.
+Even that weird looking, rust covered, post mounted charcoal brazier at the park.

 Barbecuing is traditionally done at a low temperature for extended periods, using burning hardwood as the heat source.
 That burning wood is also what gives traditional barbecue its great smoky flavor.